gost/est-sta10-runner/README.md

 $ sh sta_test_runner.sh
 ```

+The script sta_test_runner.sh does the following:

+- pull latest images from Docker

+- runs the new images (using docker-compose)

+- runs the OGC testsuite ETS-STA10

 Test results are written in a XML file in profile, for example: /Users/bert/testng/bdc56445-691b-4c00-8e42-47bd6eb14549/testng-results.xml

 Sample test result of today (2017-04-25):